What risk mitigation efforts should the prudent employer take before employees return to the workplace?

 Who should be involved in the decisions to return to the workplace?

 One of the key aspects in determining the risk is to ensure that you have the correct team in place to review the proposals for implementing the return to the workplace.
 HR, Legal, IT and business leaders should all be involved.
 The level of steps required will depend on the nature of the business.
 Where a works council is established, these employee representatives must be involved for certain topics, e.g. when implementing information and prevention measures, for matters related to occupational health and safety protection and for matters regarding the company code of conduct.
-You should also consult occupational safety specialists and medical officers to ensure compliance with the infection control measures.
+The employer should also consult occupational safety specialists and medical officers to ensure compliance with the infection control measures.

 - Works councils should be consulted as soon as possible when implementing new measures in order to maintain an open dialogue on any concerns and ensure that its co-determination rights are respected.